Goddess Lakshmi

 wealth and fortune.

-As the goddess of wealth, prosperity, good harvests, and of love, Lakshmi is one of the most popular goddesses of the Hindus.
+As the goddess of wealth, prosperity, good harvests, and of love, she is one of the most popular goddesses of the Hindus.
 Also

-called Sri, the beautiful, she is the epitome of feminine beauty.
-Lakshmi is the gentle and generous provider of riches and so
+called Sri, the beautiful, she is the epitome of feminine beauty. she is the gentle and generous provider of riches and so

 every Hindu home has its shrine to her, as do workplaces.
-The presence of Lakshmi brings good fortune and when she leaves she
+The presence of her brings good fortune and when she leaves she

 to mean good fortune.
 We find her as the consort of Vishnu in the Vishnu Purana.
 She rose to the surface of the Sea of Milk